 Yeah....don't tell me that's not awesome.
 So where did she go from here?
 Well, she kinda dropped off the face of the earth.
 No really.
 No one knows why, but Aya went radio silent in 2006 and didn't reemerge until 2015 when she announced her new band, Cruel She (or She Cruel, I dunno, I've seen it spelled both ways).
 Although no new album has been announced, the band has performed at Clubs in Japan and even has a Youtube Channel with some demos, and even one new song, ANGELICA . (among other things).

 If you're wondering where you can get ahold of her music...well, unless you live in Japan, you can't.
 So far as I've been able to find, all of her CD's are currently out of print and only one of them, Baghdad Sky, is available on Itunes...the British version of Itunes.
 And its not even the full album.
 Keep in mind, however, I haven't been able to access the Japanese version of Itunes, so I don't know if her music is on there or not.
 Your only hope is Ebay or go on to Amazon and hope to god someone is selling her CDs.
 Also, "Aya" is a very common Japanese name, so unless you know the title of the CD you want, she's gonna be hard to find.

 Regardless, if you have the chance to obtain any of her music, do it.

-And that's all out of me for now, Dear Readers.
-See you next week.
+And that's gonna be all for now, Dear Readers.
+I'll see you next time.